nayeemazad/nayeemazad.github.io/_posts/2021-03-26-factory-method-design-pattern.md

 ## Factory Method design pattern

-In class-based programming, the factory method pattern is a creational pattern that uses factory methods to deal with the problem of creating objects without having to specify the exact class of the object that will be created.
+Factory Method design pattern is a creational pattern which defines an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

 Let's see an example of payment system where we can pay with different types of payment methods.